EU sued for funding 'forced labour' Eritrea highway

 For its part, the European Commission contracted the project out to the United Nations Office for Project Services (UNOPS) and claims the new road will boost economic growth and jobs.

-It says the project and is activities is closely monitored.
+It says the project and its activities is closely monitored.

 "This regular follow up has been ensured by the EU Delegation through several field missions," it told EUobserver, noting it also holds meetings with the UNOPS and the Red Sea Trading Corporation.